aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-23-rest-2-carving.md

 Or maybe you fall into a different group, one that has never built, used, or even seen a proper REST API, despite working with systems that carry those letters in their name.
 Does that sound familiar?

 See you in the next post!

+# Next...

+Continue to [part 3](rest-tug-of-war) to think about the tug of war fought by the opposing requirements.